briang/cperl-mode/README.md

 This is a mirror of the single file cperl-mode.el from the official GNU emacs repository at https://git.savannah.gnu.org/cgit/emacs.git

+## Motivation

+I wanted to include an up-to-date cperl-mode.el in my local ELPA.
+The ELPA package building script uses the upstream version of cperl-mode, but does it by cloning the entire emacs repository and that's **really** slow.
+The update-cperl-mode.pl script in this repository just copies the single file from upstream to the local repo.

 ## Contents of this repository

 | File                 | Description                                     |